microsoft/semantic-kernel/docs/decisions/0016-semantic-function-multiple-model-support.md

 1. By arbitrary AI service attributes
     * E.g. an AI service can define a provider id which uniquely identifies an AI provider e.g. "Azure OpenAI", "OpenAI", "Hugging Face"

-**This ADR focusses on items 1 & 2 in the above list.
+**This ADR focuses on items 1 & 2 in the above list.
 To implement 3 & 4 we need to provide the ability to store `AIService` metadata.**

 ## Decision Outcome